Anthonyomowumi/Machine-Learning-and-Data-Modelling-Repo/README.md

 The outcome variable (Diagnosis) was checked for proportionality and found to be imbalanced with class 1(HC) having 609 and class 2 (non-HC) having 253.
 Using Synthetic Minority Over-Sampling Technique (SMOTE) and k set to 3, the data was balanced to 609 (HC) and 506 (non-HC) respectively
 ![image](https://github.com/Anthonyomowumi/Machine-Learning-and-Data-Modelling-Repo/assets/93340041/5efcdeae-07a7-4c0b-8270-88420aac82f2)

+## III.
+Model Training and Test
+The data was divided into 70% (780) Train and 30% (335) Test.
+The model fitting was done using 3 supervised machine learning algorithms: Random Forest (RF), Support Vector Machine (SVM – Untuned and Tuned SVM), and K-Nearest Neighbor (KNN).
+Also, an unsupervised learning algorithm namely K-Means.
+Observations can be grouped into k groups using K-means clustering depending on how similar they are.